archduke31/Pharmacy/README.md

 # Pharmacy

-Add Sample project by me about pharamcy.
+Add Sample project by me about pharamcy regarding medicals and billing info.
+Just import the Pharamcy.sql to MYSQL db and run the folder in XAMPP/MAMP/LAMP.

+THank you.